grandsir/42-and-R/README.md

 Note: I'm still Reading K&R and updating the repository everyday.

-Some of the exercises are not "solvable" that's why there are missing exercises inside folders.
+Some of the exercises are not "solvable", that's why there are missing exercises inside folders.

 ## Examples